 Most people find blood tests to be painless and others feel some minor discomfort.
 A small number of people may get a bruise at the site where the blood was collected.
 If you have fainted in the past when having blood work done, please let us know.
 There are some steps we can take to make you feel as comfortable as possible.

 Other types of lab tests require a sample of urine, stool, tissue or other body fluid.
-We will talk more about these types of lab tests later in this booklet.
+We will talk more about these types of lab tests later.

 Common Blood Tests

 There are hundreds of different blood tests available to help health care providers understand what is going on inside your body.
-This booklet outlines many of the common tests.
 These tests are often the starting point and more tests may be done if your results from these common tests are abnormal.